-Following the announcement that The Queen will be receiving an extra 10% funding for the next decade to fund £369 million of repairs to Buckingham Palace, we thought it time to set the record straight once more on the cost of the Monarchy, and how the institution is funded.
+Following the announcement that The Queen will be receiving an extra 10% funding for the next decade to fund £369 million of repairs to Buckingham Palace, we thought it time to remind you how the institution of Monarchy is funded, and the cost of it.

 How is The Queen paid?

 The Palace (not The Queen) receives the Sovereign Support Grant each year to fund all expenses related to official duties.
-This includes cost of incoming State Visits, staff wages, duties such as the State Opening of Parliament, travel for The Queen, Duke of Edinburgh and the extended working Royal Family, the cost of the Royal wardrobe, as well as the upkeep of Windsor Castle, Buckingham Palace and Frogmore at Windsor, iconic and historic buildings themselves.
-It does not include supporting non-working Royals such as Princess Beatrice or Zara Tindall, nor any running costs for Balmoral or Sandringham.
+This includes cost of incoming State Visits, staff wages, duties such as the State Opening of Parliament, travel for The Queen, Duke of Edinburgh and the extended working Royal Family, the cost of the royal wardrobe, as well as the upkeep of Windsor Castle, Buckingham Palace and Frogmore at Windsor, iconic and historic buildings themselves.

 The amount received is related to the profits of the Crown Estate.
 The Crown (not the Monarch) is the legal owner of the Crown Estate, and so currently The Queen is its proprietor.
 However, she does not run the estate, nor is she consulted on how it is run.
 Most importantly, the Government does not own the Crown Estate either – it is run by an independent board, The Crown Estate Commissioners, who decide how the estate and its properties are managed.